gravitational/teleport/rfd/00XX-proxy-tunnel-service.md

 }
 ```

-The SinglePointAgent can take advantage of connection rotation and improved jitter/backoffs to help further mitigate the thundering herd problem.
-Node agents will reconnect periodically to take advantage of graceful shutdown periods at proxies and load balancers.
-This reconnect period must have jitter as well to distribute the reconnects evenly over time.
-Without reconnects if a load balancer or proxy were to shutdown many nodes would reconnect at the same time.
+The SinglePointAgent can take advantage of reconnects and improved jitter/backoffs to help further mitigate the thundering herd problem.
+Node agents can be signalled to reconnect periodically as well as when the proxy server is shutting down.
+The proxy server will evenly distribute reconnencts over time.
+Without reconnects, if a load balancer or proxy were to shutdown many nodes would reconnect at the same time.

-During connection rotation, we need to avoid closing open sessions and avoid having the node be unreachable.
-First the agent must create a new connection before closing the old connection.
-Next the agent will send a ssh request over the old connection to signal the connection is entering a shutdown state.
-Proxies should not send new sessions to connection in the shutdown state.
-Finally when all existing sessions have closed the old connection can be closed.
+A proxy initiated reconnect will work as follows:
+1. Assume the agent has already established a connection to a proxy server.
+2. The proxy server sends a request to the agent over ssh to begin a reconnect.
+3. The agent establishes a new connection to a proxy server.
+4. The agent sends an request over the old ssh connection to indicate the old connection is being drained.
+At this point the proxy will stop sending new requests to the old connection.
+5. After all pre existing requests have been drained the agent closes the old connection.